 - Wash and prep vegetables and salad and portion in containers.

 - Chop, portion, and prepare meat.
 Freeze for later.

 - Prepare sauces.

-- Pre-cook grains for the next couple of days.
+- Pre-cook grains and beans for the next couple of days.

 Now it’s time to put on your playlist, fire up the cooker and show off those knife (or food processor) skills.